Chance-Constrained Sampling-Based MPC for Collision Avoidance in Uncertain Dynamic Environments: Results and Analysis

-Reducing \( N_p \) has shown promise in improving performance, as demonstrated in Test \#1 of Table~\ref{imapct-N_p and Q}.
-By setting \( N_p = 1 \) instead of the default \( N_p = 2 \) for \textit{Scenario \#3}, we observed a high-quality trajectory with \( d_{\text{av}} = \SI{66.7}{\metre} \), compared to \SI{68.6}{\metre} with \( N_p = 2 \), along with smoother control actions.
-Tests \#2 and \#3 further explored performance adjustments by setting \( N_p = 0 \) (no prediction) and varying \( \gamma \) values (\( \gamma = 1 \) in Test \#2 and \( \gamma = -1 \) in Test \#3).
+Reducing \( N_p \) has shown promise in improving C\textsuperscript{2}U-MPPI performance, as demonstrated in Test \#1 of Table~\ref{imapct-N_p and Q}.
+By setting \( N_p \!=\!
+1 \) instead of the default \( N_p \!=\!
+2 \) for the high-interaction \textit{Scenario \#3} in the 10-pedestrian NCM setup evaluated in Table~\ref{10-ped-NCM}, we observed a high-quality trajectory with \( d_{\text{av}} = \SI{66.7}{\metre} \), compared to \SI{68.6}{\metre} with \( N_p = 2 \), along with smoother control actions.
+Tests \#2 and \#3 further explored performance adjustments by setting \( N_p \!=\!
+0 \) (no prediction), while assessing the impact of different \( \gamma\) values, specifically, \( \gamma = 1 \) in Test \#2 and \( \gamma = -1 \) in Test \#3.
 We note that reducing \( N_p \) to 0 led to a decline in performance, indicating that some level of pedestrian prediction is essential to maintain trajectory efficiency and control quality.
 Moreover, it is evident from Table~\ref{10-ped-NCM} that the U-MPPI variants perform similarly, due to assigning a higher value to \( Q \).
-To further examine this effect, Tests \#4, \#5, and \#6 replicate the simulations from \textit{Scenario \#3} with a reduced \( Q = \operatorname{Diag}(2.5, 2.5, 2) \) for log-MPPI, U-MPPI\textsuperscript{-1}, and U-MPPI\textsuperscript{1}, respectively.
+To further examine this effect, Tests \#4, \#5, and \#6 replicate the simulations from \textit{Scenario \#3} with a reduced \( Q \!=\! \operatorname{Diag}(2.5, 2.5, 2) \) for log-MPPI, U-MPPI\textsuperscript{-1}, and U-MPPI\textsuperscript{1}, respectively.
 This reduction in \( Q \) results in slower robot convergence to the goals, causing oscillatory motion around the desired pose as the robot continually adjusts to avoid nearby agents, ultimately leading to a significantly longer trajectory.
-In Test \#5, however, we observe a higher-quality trajectory compared to the other two tests, as in this setting \( Q_{\text{rs}} \) increases with rising uncertainty levels, imposing greater penalties for deviations from the desired state, thereby reducing oscillations and yielding a more efficient trajectory. \ihab{ Throughout all conducted simulations, MPCC exhibits higher \(E_{\text{dyn}}\) and \(J_{\text{acc}}\) due to its effort to balance path-following with collision avoidance, leading to sharp trajectory adjustments, increased energy consumption, and motion discontinuities in dynamic environments.
-Additionally, all sampling-based approaches consistently achieve real-time performance, with \(t_{\text{exec}} < \SI{33.3}{\milli\second}\), regardless of whether the optimization problem involves 6 or 10 pedestrians.} In contrast, MPCC demonstrates real-time performance only when limited to 6 pedestrians (see \cite{brito2019model} for details).
-Notably, our method, utilizing \( N_p = \SI{2}{\second} \), achieves execution times comparable to log-MPPI, which operates with \( N_p = \SI{0}{\second}\), owing to the dynamic obstacle representation and optimized thread utilization inherent in the U-MPPI framework (refer to \cite{mohamed2023towards} for details). \ihab{However, the U-MPPI variants exhibit higher \( t_{\text{exec}} \) values, even with \( N_p = \SI{0}{\second}\), due to their reliance on \( q_{\text{exp}} \), which imposes a greater computational burden per thread compared to the lightweight indicator function \( q_{\text{prob}} \) used in our method.}
+In Test \#5, however, we observe a higher-quality trajectory compared to the other two tests, as in this setting \( Q_{\text{rs}} \) increases with rising uncertainty levels, imposing greater penalties for deviations from the desired state, thereby reducing oscillations and yielding a more efficient trajectory.